JBZoo/CSV-Blueprint/README.md

 I think I've set a personal record.
 The first version was written from scratch in about 3 days (with really frequent breaks to take care of 4 month baby).
 I'm looking at the first commit and the very first git tag.
 I'd say over the weekend, in my spare time on my personal laptop.
-AI I only used for this Readme file.
-I'm not very good at English. 🤔
+Well...
+AI I only used for this Readme file because I'm not very good at English. 🤔

 I seem to be typing fast and I had really great inspiration.
 I hope my wife doesn't divorce me. 😅